Spectacular view from Montrose vineyard towards Gironde river

 MONTROSE 1953 96p

 Tasted twice - last time in September 2016.
 Consistent notes.
 Tasted first time in March 1989 and the bottle came directly from cellars of Montrose.
 Even better than 1955 with more intensity, complexity and with heart-breaking finesse and sweetness.
 Simply heavenly stuff.
-Then tasted again 27.5 years later, bottle was bought through internet auction.
-Distinguished, classy and sophisticated Montrose 1953 with lot of sweetness, great balance and riveting elegance.
+Then tasted again 27.5 years later, the bottle was bought through an internet auction.
+A distinguished, classy and sophisticated wine here with a lot of sweetness, great balance and riveting elegance.
 Has aged gracefully.

 MONTROSE 1952 99p